kandadave/The_Modern_Blog/README.md

 Delete Posts: Remove posts from the list and the backend with a simple click of a dedicated delete button.

-Search Functionality: Find specific posts quickly by searching based on their title or author.

 Responsive Design: The application features a clean, modern, and interactive user interface designed to adapt gracefully to different screen sizes, ensuring a great experience on desktop, tablet, and mobile devices, thanks to Tailwind CSS.

 Client-Side Operations: All DOM manipulations and content updates occur smoothly without requiring a full page reload, providing a seamless user experience.